calshius/monorepo-of-madness/2025-09-22-rag_word_puzzle/rag_magic/README.md

 2. **Embedding Generation**: Each chunk is converted to a vector embedding using Gemini's API
 3. **Storage**: Documents and embeddings are stored in PostgreSQL with pgvector extension
 4. **Querying**: User questions are converted to embeddings and similar chunks are found using cosine similarity
-5. **Answer Generation**: Retrieved chunks provide context for GPT to generate comprehensive answers
+5. **Answer Generation**: Retrieved chunks provide context for Gemini to generate comprehensive answers

 ## Performance Tips